RVing in Canada: A Complete Guide

 Prohibited Items

-• Fresh Meat and Produce
+• Meat, Animal Products and Fresh Produce*

 • Plants